triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 ## Installing the Alveo U200 board

-If you do not have a real board and wants to use only software or hardware emulation, just skip this section.
+If you do not have a real board and want to use only software or hardware emulation, just skip this section.

 Install an Alveo U200 board in the machine with the right cooling.
-The PCIe auxiliary power is not necessary for simple test not using the full power of the board.
+The PCIe auxiliary power is not necessary for simple tests not using the full power of the board.